hansos/DynDns/readme.md

 # DynDns

-A tool for updating AWS Route 53 Hosted Zone records with a computer's global IP.
+DynDns is a tool that updates an AWS Route 53 Hosted Zone record with a machine's global IP address.
-The tool can be useful if you are running a globally available server on a network without a statist IP address.
+The tool can be a solution in cases where you want to use your own domain name to reach an internet server,
+but where the server is in a network where the IP address changes over time.

 ## Requirements